 Do Clean Up Your Computer.
-Even if you give notice, your employer may decide that you should be done right now and they may show you out the door.
-Before you turn in your resignation, clean up your computer.
-Delete personal files and email messages.
-Make sure you have the contact information for everyone you need to keep in touch with after you're gone.
+Even if you give notice, your employer may decide that you should be done right now, and you may be shown the door.
+Before you turn in your resignation, clean up your computer and other devices that belong to your employer.
+Delete personal files and email messages, but make sure you have the contact information for everyone you need to keep in touch with after you're gone.

-Don't Put it in Writing.
+Don't Put Anything Negative in Writing.
 Regardless of how much you hate your job, hate your boss, or hate the company, don't say it.
-Even if quitting is the best career move you've made, to date, keep it to yourself.
+Even if quitting is the best career move you've made up to this point, keep it to yourself.

 Do Give Notice When Possible.
-Unless the situation is untenable, giving two weeks notice is standard practice when resigning.
-Here are some of the reasons when you could quit without notice.
-If you want to leave sooner, it's appropriate to ask if you can leave sooner.
+Unless the situation is untenable, giving two weeks' notice is standard practice when resigning.
+There are some reasons when you could quit without notice, such as if you’ve been endangered or sexually harassed.
+But if those reasons don’t fit your current situation and you want to leave sooner, it's appropriate to ask if you can leave right away.

 Get the Details.
-When you tell your boss or Human Resources Department that you're leaving be sure to get the details on the employee benefits and salary you are entitled to when you leave.
+When you tell your manager or Human Resources Department that you're leaving, be sure to get the details on the employee benefits and salary you’re entitled to when you leave.
 Inquire about continuing health insurance coverage through COBRA (Consolidated Omnibus Budget Reconciliation Act) or through the government's Health Insurance Marketplace, collecting unused vacation and sick pay, and keeping, cashing in, or rolling over your 401(k) or another pension plan.

 - COBRA vs. Marketplace Insurance When You Lose a Job